benc-uk/go-rest-api/readme.md

 # Go - REST API Starter Kit & Library

-This is a set of packages for creating a REST based HTTP microservices / backend servers in Go, with supporting functions and helpers.
+This is a set of packages for creating REST & HTTP based microservices / backend servers in Go, with supporting functions and helpers.
 It's fairly opinionated and acts a little like a very minimal mini framework.

-It purposefully doesn't use any framework instead focusing on the base HTTP library and [Chi](https://github.com/go-chi/chi) for routing.
+It purposefully doesn't use any web framework instead focusing on the base HTTP library and [Chi](https://github.com/go-chi/chi) for routing.
 Approaches such as composition which are idiomatic to Go, rather than classic dependency injection have been used.

 The `cmd` folder has an example of a working server/service which will accept REST requests and has a minimal API, serving as a reference.